HoneyBadger123/jaketarnow.github.io/about.md

 permalink: /about/
 ---

 I am currently pursuing my Master's Degree in Computer Science at the [University of San Francisco](https://www.usfca.edu/arts-sciences/graduate-programs/computer-science).
-I am also a full-time Associate Developer at [Acxiom](http://www.acxiom.com/), now aquired by [Zeta Interactive](http://www.zetainteractive.com/).
+I am also a full-time Associate Developer at [Zeta Global](http://zetaglobal.com/), which aquired [Acxiom](http://www.acxiom.com/).

 *"If something is important enough you should try, even if the probable outcome is failure."*